Sydney Domestic Violence Lawyers

 It is crucial to also remember that while women have experienced a higher degree of this than men, domestic violence is still an issue for both genders and has a significant impact on family values.
 The instances of violence against men are often under reported.

 More commonly known as an AVO (Apprehended Violence Orders) an AVO is actually split into two categories being

 - ADVO (Apprehended Domestic Violence Orders)

 With 29,513 ADVOs granted in 2017 within New South Wales alone, it is an upwards spike from the 25,518 ADVOs granted in 2013, with the number progressing yearly.
 You can read more about these at the link above.

 We are experienced and professional when it comes to dealing with family law and any police matters, if you find yourself in a situation where you have been arrested, it is vital that you inform the police that you intend to have legal representations and advice, and then accordingly book an appointment with our team to receive available options and important information regarding your arrest.

 It is extremely important that you do not provide information to the police other than basic identity details until you have acquired appropriate legal representation.

-With domestic violence having serious charges laid, if not dealt with by the right person, it is imperative that quality legal advice is sought to ensure that your case has the best possible outcome it can get.
+With domestic violence having serious charges laid, if not dealt with by the right person, it is imperative that quality legal advice is sought to ensure that your case has the best possible outcome in Sydney local court.

-Our goal is to ensure that your matter is dealt with professionally, efficiently and in a timely manner.
+Domestic violence lawyers Sydney can ensure that your matter is dealt with professionally, efficiently and in a timely manner.
 With many years of experience in the business, we intend to prove ourselves time and time again.
-Visit our offices in Sydney’s CBD, or call our 24-hour line to speak with a friendly team member and receive fast and correct legal advice.
+Visit our offices in Sydney CBD, or call our 24-hour line to speak with a friendly team member and receive fast and correct family law legal advice.